benoitpetit/goctiondoc/docs/guide/advanced.md

-# Advanced Goction Usage
+# Advanced Topics

-This guide covers advanced features and usage scenarios for Goction, aimed at users who are already familiar with the basics.
+This guide covers advanced features and usage scenarios for Goction.

-## Custom Goction Development
+## 1. Custom Goction Development

-### Using External Packages
+### a.
+Using External Packages

+You can use any Go packages in your goctions.
+Here's how:

-1. Initialize a Go module in your goction directory:
+1. In your goction directory, initialize a Go module:

    ```bash
    cd /etc/goction/goctions/my_goction
    go mod init my_goction
    ```

-2. Add dependencies:
+2. Add your dependencies:

    ```bash
    go get github.com/example/package
    ```

 3. Use the package in your `main.go`:

    ```go
    import "github.com/example/package"
    ```